International Student Services

 A document issued by a national government which certifies, for the purpose of international travel, the identity and nationality of its holder.
 You must possess a passport that is valid at all times.
 Plan to renew your passport at least six months prior to the expiration date at your country's Consulate in the United States or in your country.

-Upon approval of F-1 Student Visa and arrival to the U.S., report to the International Student Services Office located in the W-Building, Main Campus, with your updated I-20, I-94 (Arrival/Departure Record) and passport.
+Upon approval of F-1 Student Visa and arrival to the U.S., report to the International Student Services Office located in the W-Building, Massey Campus, with your updated I-20, I-94 (Arrival/Departure Record) and passport.
 You will not be cleared to register until we receive these documents.

 Students may present SAT® or ACT® scores or register for the P.E.R.T. college placement test.
 P.E.R.T. is an untimed computer adaptive test which provides information about reading comprehension, English, and mathematics skills.
 These tests help to determine the most appropriate courses for each student.